GAldegheri/scenecontext-transforms/presentation/README.md

 # Experiment running code

-To run the experiments in Aldegheri, Gayet & Peelen, "Scene context automatically drives predictions of object transformations" (forthcoming)
+To run the experiments in "Scene context automatically drives predictions of object transformations" (forthcoming)

 <!--![](example_trial.png)-->
 <img src="example_trial.png" alt="Outline of trial in the behavioral experiment" width="80%" height="80%">